 - Beaches: although they’re not the best beaches in Japan (that honor goes to Okinawa), you can enjoy several sandy beaches on the way to Enoshima Island, before crossing the Enoshima Benten Bridge.

-What to do and see in Fuji Five Lakes in 1 day?
-5 essentials of Fuji Five Lakes
+What to See and Do in Fuji Five Lakes in 1 Day?
+5 Essentials of Fuji Five Lakes

 - Lake Kawaguchiko: the most famous and easily accessible lake is Lake Kawaguchiko.
 You can reach it directly from Tokyo by bus or train.
 From Tokyo, you’ll get off at Kawaguchiko Station, and from here you can take a bus that will drop you off at the lake.
 The lake is quite large.
 It would take you about 2 hours to walk around it.
 That said, you can stroll around it peacefully and enjoy the views of both the lake and Mount Fuji.
 The best views of Mount Fuji are from the northern coast of the lake.
 Try to go early in the morning or after midday to avoid fog.

-- Fuji Shibazakura Festival: the photo you can see at the beginning of the best of Japan in 3 weeks was taken during the Shibazakura Festival.
+- Fuji Shibazakura Festival: the photo you can see at the beginning of the 3-week Japan travel guide was taken during the Shibazakura Festival.
 The festival usually takes place from mid-April to late May.
 During this time, you can see fields of pink moss.
 The color is beautiful and contrasts with the white peak of Mount Fuji.
 In addition to enjoying unique views, there are also several food, beverage, and sweet stalls.
 You can reach it by bus from Kawaguchiko Station.

 - Chureito Pagoda: Another iconic photo spot in Japan: Mount Fuji with the 5-story pagoda.
 The views are especially beautiful during the sakura (spring) and momiji (fall) seasons.
 As you may have guessed, you can also reach it from Kawaguchiko Station.